-- 1) The employer is required to review and, where necessary, update the existing risk assessment and occupational health and safety measures to include any additional measures required for protection against infection at work. - 2) Measures have to be taken to ensure compliance with the distancing rule as a protection from infection at work. - 3) Providing means for hand hygiene; easily accessible washing facilities with running water, sufficient liquid soap that is gentle on the skin, and facilities for hygienic drying of hands (disposable paper or textile towels). - 4) Sanitary facilities must be cleaned at least once per workday. - 5) Compliance with the distancing rule must be ensured in break rooms and areas, tea kitchens and kitchens, as well as in rooms and areas for use during stand-by duty.
+1) The employer is required to review and, where necessary, update the existing risk assessment and occupational health and safety measures to include any additional measures required for protection against infection at work.

+2) Measures have to be taken to ensure compliance with the distancing rule as a protection from infection at work.

+3) Providing means for hand hygiene; easily accessible washing facilities with running water, sufficient liquid soap that is gentle on the skin, and facilities for hygienic drying of hands (disposable paper or textile towels).

+4) Sanitary facilities must be cleaned at least once per workday.

+5) Compliance with the distancing rule must be ensured in break rooms and areas, tea kitchens and kitchens, as well as in rooms and areas for use during stand-by duty.
 Additional measures include in particular the adjustment of seating arrangements, the application of floor markings, and the staggered organization of work and break times with the aim of reducing the occupancy rate.
-Hand hygiene facilities must be provided for use before entering and using these facilities. - 6) Compliance with the distancing rule in canteens is to be ensured by arranging or reducing the number of tables and seats, as well as by other technical measures, e.g. distance markings on the floor; the installation of barrier tapes at the food dispensing point, tray return point and at the cashier's desk.
+Hand hygiene facilities must be provided for use before entering and using these facilities.

+6) Compliance with the distancing rule in canteens is to be ensured by arranging or reducing the number of tables and seats, as well as by other technical measures, e.g. distance markings on the floor; the installation of barrier tapes at the food dispensing point, tray return point and at the cashier's desk.
 Suitable organizational measures include limiting the number of patrons; extending the canteen and food dispensing times to avoid queues; or having a staff member instruct and organize canteen patrons.
-Cutlery and crockery should be handed out by canteen staff only. - 7) Indoor facilities must have sufficient healthy respiratory air.
+Cutlery and crockery should be handed out by canteen staff only.

+7) Indoor facilities must have sufficient healthy respiratory air.
 Increased airing and ventilation can reduce the concentration of any virus-carrying aerosols in room air.
 Air quality can be improved in particular by increasing the frequency and/or duration at which rooms are aired by opening windows or increasing the amount of airflow.
 The simplest form of ventilation is airing out a room by opening windows.
 Rooms are to be aired out by opening windows at the start of work and at regular intervals thereafter.
-Meeting rooms must additionally be aired out before use, especially if other people have previously been in them. - 8) Working from home as a form of mobile work is a way to reduce the number of employees present at the workplace at the same time, thus supporting compliance with distancing rules.
+Meeting rooms must additionally be aired out before use, especially if other people have previously been in them.

+8) Working from home as a form of mobile work is a way to reduce the number of employees present at the workplace at the same time, thus supporting compliance with distancing rules.

-In accordance with the Federal Ministry of Labor and Social Affair's SARS-CoV-2 Safety and Occupational Health Ordinance dated 22 January 2021 (effective as of 27 January 2021; for now temporarily until 15 March 2021), additional special safety and occupational health measures are temporarily required in the organizational environment to protect employees and limit the introduction and quick spreading of the SARS-CoV-2 corona virus and its new mutations.
-These include, among others, the obligation to offer telework, provided organizational circumstances allow this, and to reduce official work contacts by limiting room occupancy.
-The draft furthermore provides for dividing the workforce in fixed work groups preferably with only a few members that work at different times and/or locations.
+In accordance with the Federal Ministry of Labor and Social Affair's SARS-CoV-2 Safety and Occupational Health Ordinance dated 22 January 2021 (effective as of 27 January 2021; for now temporarily extended until 10 September 2021), additional special safety and occupational health measures will have to be reviewed and updated in the organizational environment to protect employees and limit the introduction and quick spreading of the SARS-CoV-2 corona virus and its new mutations.
+Use of rooms by several individuals must be limited to the absolute organizational minimum.